Castle of Simancas

 The Castle of Simancas (also known as Simancas Castle) is a fortified complex in Simancas, central Spain.
-The castle stands in the center of town and houses the current Archivo General de Simancas.
+The castle stands in the centre of town and houses the current Archivo General de Simancas.

 History

 The castle at the beginning of the 20th century.

 The site of the castle was at one time a Moorish fortress.
 In the 15th century the House of Enríquez constructed a new fortification on top of the existing ruins, restored the Moorish walls, and added a chapel.
 The new castle was seized by the Spanish Crown during the reign of the Catholic Monarchs and turned into a prison.
 In 1540 the Archivo General de Simancas was established in the castle, the first official archive of Castile.
 Felipe II transformed the castle into General Archive of the Kingdom, which housed one of the most important archives in Europe with 35 million documents.

 The castle was put under the protection of the Spanish government in 1949.
 In 1952 renovations were enacted to reduce risk to the archives.
 The castle is now open to tourists and researchers.